Services for Undocumented Students at UC Merced provides support to students facing extenuating financial challenges.

 - Note: Financial Aid packages will be considered for eligibility.

 Please fill out all required information listed below.
-In addition, completed applications MUST include appropriate receipts and proof of need (i.e., lease contract, statements, bills) and must be either dropped off to Kolligian Library, Room 222, OR scanned and email to firstname.lastname@example.org in order for the application to be processed.
+In addition, completed applications MUST include appropriate receipts and proof of need (i.e., lease contract, statements, bills) and must be either dropped off to Kolligian Library, Room 222, OR scanned and email to email@example.com in order for the application to be processed.
+After your application is received, you will have to meet with Alejandro Delgadillo for a final decision.
 These grants are on a first-come-first-serve basis and will be available until funds are exhausted.

 Approved emergency funds will be available to the student within two (2) business days.
 It is highly recommended that students enroll in the Electronic Funds Transfer (EFT) available through Student Business Services (SBS).
 Your emergency funds will be transferred via Electronic Funds Transfer (EFT) to your designated bank account.
 NOTE: Emergency funds may be credited through Student Business Services (SBS).
 If there is any outstanding balance (i.e., library, fines, housing, etc.) on your student account, the emergency funds may used to pay your outstanding balance.
 Exceptions are made for emergency funds to be used for payment of fees.